drone/drone-wall/README.md

 ## Commandline options

 `--repos`: Comma-delimited list of repositories.
 This is generally the Github or Bitbucket path.
+`--team`: Team slug for a team you want to watch.
+Setting this will override the repos setting.
 `--datasource`: Specifies the location of your `drone.sqlite` file `--port`: Port to listen on (i.e. `--port=:8080`)